148 arrested, 800 tear gas rounds fired during Monday's protests in Hong Kong: Police

 On Monday, Hong Kong buckled under a general strike followed by the most widespread and sustained clashes so far with tear gas fired at more than a dozen locations against increasingly violent hardcore protesters.

-"During the operation yesterday, the police arrested 148 people consisting of 95 males and 53 females, aged between 13 and 63-years-old," Superintendent John Tse told reporters.
+"During the operation yesterday, the police arrested 148 people consisting of 95 males and 53 females, aged between 13 and 63," Superintendent John Tse told reporters.

 READ: Hong Kong protests - a roundup of rallies, clashes and strikes on Aug 5

-Over the last two weeks both police and protesters have resorted to increasingly confrontational tactics, plunging the city into a crisis.
+Over the last two weeks, both police and protesters have resorted to increasingly confrontational tactics, plunging the city into crisis.

-At Tuesday's press conference, police revealed that they fired about 800 tear gas rounds that day - almost as many as the 1,000 rounds they said they had fired throughout the whole of the last two months.
+At Tuesday's press conference, police revealed that they fired about 800 tear gas rounds on Monday - almost as many as the 1,000 rounds they said they had fired throughout the whole of the last two months.

 Riot police also discharged 140 rubber bullets and 20 sponge rounds.